PrinceofParthia/MscProject/README.md

 The author thanks Jennifer Stiens for help in troubleshooting the dataset and for providing code and advice on auxiliary functions of Baerhunter.

-MSc project code and all files smaller than the Serafini dataset files that were used in analysis in Baerhunter.
+This repository contains the MSc project code and all files smaller than the Serafini dataset files that were used in analysis in Baerhunter.